Trees in English Expressions and Sayings

 Sometimes people use the expression Mighty oaks from little acorns grow instead of Great oaks

 But the meaning is the same and the expressions are entirely interchangeable.

 e.g. "The failings of the police investigation must be looked into, and the officers responsible should be weeded out, root and branch."

-If you Love Plants and Gardening, You'll Love This Book:
+If you Love the Finer Points of the English Language, You'll Love This Book:

 5. Barking up the Wrong Tree

 Barking up the wrong tree means having a mistaken belief about something.